Walking Dead Comics Values

 She quickly distinguishes herself by saving the lives of members of Rick's group of survivors.

-It's not until near the end of the issue that we meet the Governor, who has asserted authority over a seemingly idyllic, picturesque town that has been recaptured from post-apocalyptic chaos.
+In this issue we meet the Governor, who has asserted authority over a seemingly idyllic, picturesque town that has been recaptured from post-apocalyptic chaos.

 From the outset, we know that this imposing figure has a dark side, as he tells Rick that he feeds unwanted visitors to zombies!